AarishIrfan/ai-job-readiness/README.md

 - Extraction of skills from job descriptions
 - Role-based skill mapping
-- Union merge of role skills and job description skills for evaluation
+- merge of role skills and job description skills for evaluation
 - Readiness scoring with improvement recommendations
 - Streamlit web interface with CSV export support